-According to an article in The Negotiator today, a London-based letting agent has just been slapped with a £16,320 Rent Repayment Order (RRO).
+According to an article in The Negotiator, a London-based letting agent was slapped with a £16,320 Rent Repayment Order (RRO).
 There were two reasons for this.
 First, he let out a flat that was not licensed under a Brent Council scheme.
 Second, when he applied for a licence, he was rejected because the flat conversion did not have planning approval.

 What is a Rent Repayment Order?